Sometimes it seems as though your dog can (and will) eat anything–except his own food.

-Vaccination Side Effects
+Side Effects from Vaccination

 Vaccinations are necessary as they protect your dog against many serious diseases.
 However, like any other medication, receiving a vaccine does come with the possibility of experiencing adverse effects, such as loss of appetite.

 Typical symptoms include diarrhea and vomiting.
 This is how your dog’s body reacts when it wants to get rid of whatever it ate that upset it.

 This is only a partial list.
 There are, of course, other illnesses that can cause your dog to stop eating his food, so always consult with your veterinarian at the first sign of appetite loss.

-9 Ways to Get Your Dog to Eat Dog Food Again
+10 Ways to Get Your Dog to Eat Dog Food Again

-1. Check the Freshness
+1. Check the Food’s Freshness

-Also, be sure to seal the bag, or use a pet food container so that the food is not exposed to air and humidity.
+Also, be sure to seal the bag, or use a pet food container so that it isn’t exposed to air and humidity.
 This will keep its taste fresher for a longer period of time.

 2. Pick Better Dog Food

-Dogs are naturally carnivorous animals, so it is not surprising that they find the taste of meat highly appealing.
-Whether it is poultry, fish or meat – a meat-based meal is usually tastier than one with low meat content or poor-quality meat.
+Dogs are naturally carnivorous animals, so it isn’t surprising that they find the taste of meat highly appealing.
+Whether it’s poultry, fish, or meat, a meat-based meal is usually tastier than one with low meat content or poor-quality meat.

 Fat tends to make food taste better.
 Aim for a moderate amount of fat content in your dog’s food, but make sure most of it comes from unsaturated sources, like fish oil.

-Be aware that you should use precaution when giving your dog fresh fruits as certain ones, like grapes, can result in serious medical problems, such as kidney failure.
+Warning: Be aware that you should use precaution when giving your dog fresh fruits as certain ones, like grapes, can result in serious medical problems, such as kidney failure.

 Now check the label on your dog’s food and make sure it fits.
 If not, then it’s probably time to switch.

-Add a touch of omega-3 for dogs to moisten the kibbles and give them a fishy flavor that dogs love.
+Add a touch of omega-3 to moisten the kibbles and give them a fishy flavor that dogs love.
 Aside from being delicious, these fatty acids are also beneficial for your dog’s long-lasting wellness.

-If you don’t have any of these around, you can use slightly warm water or put the food in the microwave for a few seconds to bring out its meaty scents.
+If you don’t have any of these around, you can use slightly warm water, or put the food in the microwave for a few seconds to bring out its meaty scents.
 Just make sure to use a glass bowl and nothing else.

 Veggies and Fruits

-4. Change the Location
+4. Change the Food Location

 Sometimes, simply changing the bowl’s position can solve your dog’s eating problem.
 Be sure to choose a quiet room without a lot of traffic so that your dog can eat his meal peacefully.
 Some dogs may even prefer to eat their food inside the kennel in private.